sebastien-plutniak/archeoviz/README.md

 Several graphical outputs can be generated in `archeoViz`.

-  - The plots in The plots in the “3D plot”, “Map”, “Section X”, and “Section Y” can be exported:
+  - The plots in the “3D plot”, “Map”, “Section X”, and “Section Y” tabs can be exported:
       - in SVG format (by clicking on the “camera” icon in the menu bar above the plot),
-      - in an interactive HTML format, by clicking on the “Export” button.
+      - as interactive plots in HTML format, by clicking on the “Export” button.
+  - The small map in the “Section X” and “Section Y” tabs can be exported in SVG by clicking on the “Download Map” link.
   - The plan of the excavation chronology can be exported in SVG format by clicking on the “Download” button.